otrv4/otrv4/architecture-decisions/002-double-ratchet.md

 ### Context

-In older OTR versions, in data message exchange, the key management is controlled by a "three step ratchet" which behaves as[1]:
+In older OTR versions, in data message exchange, the key management is controlled by a "three step ratchet" which behaves as:
+(TODO: the sentence above could be smoother)

 1. Alice sends an encrypted message to Bob, and "advertises" her next Diffie-Hellamn key pubA.
 2. Bob sends an encrypted message to Alice, and "acknowledges" her next Diffie-Hellman key, and advertises his next Diffie-Hellman key pubB.
-3. Alice sends a message to Bob, using her advertised key privA, and acknowledged hey pubB.
+3. Alice sends a message to Bob, using her advertised key privA, and acknowledged key pubB.

 In [1], the Double Ratchet Algorithm is introduced, which allows for: